lgemc/I/compute/infra/eks/BITACHORE.md

 Fix:

 If helm charts are used and kustimize is used, at values exists a var called `region`, you should setup it propertly

+- EBS controller failed

+Check that your eks can handle ebs management via iam, see [next link](https://repost.aws/knowledge-center/eks-persistent-storage)

+You need to create a policy allowing ebs management, next create a trust policy to allow eks oidc asume a role binded to this policy

+## About eks fargate vs eks ec2

+- Fargate is more expensive than ec2 without correct configurations
+- EBS is not supported at fargate clusters, you should use EFS
+- Daemonsets are not supported at fargate, you should re engineering your app